A gnome grows in Chelsea - at the flower show, that is

 A few steps away, sponsors of the RBC (Royal Bank of Canada) Blue Water Roof Garden, where English designer Nigel Dunnett has created Chelsea's first "living roof", awaited the verdict.

-"The judges were here this morning and you could have heard a pin drop," Lynn Patterson, RBC Director, Corporate Responsibility, said.
+"The judges were here this morning and you could have heard a pin drop," Lynn Patterson, RBC Director, Corporate Responsibilty, said.

 Dunnett said water conservation, another big theme at this year's show, was a key part of an exhibit that ties North American plants into an urban design meant to highlight the potential for greening city rooftops.